MLBazaar/AutoBazaar/README.md

 source autobazaar-venv/bin/activate
 ```

-Remember about executing it every time you start a new console to work on **AutoBazaar**!
+Remember to execute it every time you start a new console to work on **AutoBazaar**!

 ## Install with pip